sjm161/GPS-Battery-Saving-Project-CS-1980/Manual/Manual.md

 	2. You should be in a screen with app name towards top.
 Click the button with 3 dots in top right corner
 	3. Click on the option to Convert to System app
 	4. Reboot the Device for change to take effect
 7. __Important Notice__: whenever you install an app from a computer - you can only build updates from that same computer.
-If you want to build from a different computer, you will have to uninstall the app
+If you want to build from a different computer, you will have to uninstall the app from the phone first
 	* There are some work-arounds, but I don't know how they work

 ### 4. Updates
 Unfortunately, I don't know if it's Link2sd specific or Android in general, but updates for our system app are volatile.
 They'll work, but if the phone loses power - either from shutting off or running out of battery power- it will revert to the previous non-volatile state.
 If you need to make an update non-volatile, do the following:

 1. Open Link2sd, grant root access if prompted, and navigate to the app.
 Click on it
 	*  Our app is called GPS Optimization Project.
 2. You should be in a screen with app name towards top.
 Click the button with 3 dots in top right corner
 3. Click on the option to Integrate update into System
 4. Reboot the Device for change to take effect